dodoiyp/short-url/README.md

   a.
 Write:500.
   b.
 Read:100k.
 1. url max length:none.
-1. shorturl analysis:none.
+1. Is shorturl need to be analysis :no.
-1. shorturl expire time: none.
+1. shorturl expire time limit : none.
 1. Availability>Consistency